-Calvert Impact Capital is a global nonprofit investment firm helping all types of investors and financial professionals invest in solutions people and the planet need.
-We're proud of our 25-year track record providing positive social and environmental impact and financial returns — without compromising either.
+Calvert Impact Capital is a global nonprofit investment firm that helps all types of investors and financial professionals invest in solutions that people and our planet need.
+We're proud of our 25-year track record of providing positive social and environmental impact and financial returns — without compromising either.

-We don't just avoid harmful industries, we have raised billions of dollars to proactively finance solutions to climate change and inequality around the world.
+We don't just avoid harmful industries, we proactively finance solutions to climate change and inequality around the world.

 Calvert Impact Capital channels investments to high impact organizations that you won't find in the S&P 500.
 From renewable energy funds providing affordable solar products in Sub-Saharan Africa to small business lenders targeting underserved populations in the US, our investments advance environmental and economic justice.
 Through our flagship product, the Community Investment Note®, we’ve supported hundreds of thousands of high impact organizations and benefitted millions of lives around the world while maintaining a 100% repayment rate to more than 19,000 lifetime investors.

 24.4 million metric tons CO2 reduced

 100+ borrowers in 108 countries

 The Forest Resilience Bond funds a forest restoration project protecting 15,000 acres of forestland in the North Yuba River, CA watershed using ecologically based tree thinning, meadow restoration, prescribed burning, and invasive species management—all specifically designed to reduce the risk of severe fire, improve watershed health, and protect water resources.Read More